WPWale/wp-yak/README.md

-#WP Deploy
+# WP Deploy

+Written in familiar PHP, WPDeploy (WPD) is a simple, but powerful deployment tool for WordPress Plugin & Theme Development

-    ~Untested code, written only as a concept~ Tested only for GitHub.
+    Tested only for GitHub.
 Don't use yet.

 ## Pre-Requisites